 Part of the process of reclaiming our femininity, is honoring and respecting all parts of ourselves.
 In a culture where menstruation has been hidden, demonized, and shamed, it as an act of revolution to change your relationship with your period.

-One of the many benefits of using a menstrual cup, is that dissolves the disconnection that comes with many conventional feminine hygiene products.
+One of the many benefits of using a menstrual cup is that it dissolves the disconnection that comes with many conventional feminine hygiene products.
 Instead of hastily taking out your tampon, or ripping your pad out and burying it in the trash, you connect with the beauty of your body.

 So instead of immediately disposing of your mystical menses, consider some of these as a way to utilize the magic your body creates.